 But the level of intoxication associated with a given THC blood concentration depends on many variables — how marijuana’s ingested, whether someone is a regular user, the level of THC in the dose, and whether they’ve ingested other drugs or alcohol.

-That makes it infeasible to set a single blood alcohol content (BAC) level as is set for alcohol, according to a new research paper.
+That makes it infeasible to set a single blood alcohol content (BAC) level as is set for alcohol, according to a

 And, the paper says, because THC can spike and leave the bloodstream in less than three hours — despite impairment potentially lasting six to eight hours — a blood test taken an hour or more after a traffic stop may fail to identify impairment due to marijuana use.